mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 scenarios where a post might be valid or might not -- all without having to hack-around.
 How enterprise-y!

-##### validates\_true\_for
+##### validates\_with\_method

-TODO: Update this to DM 0.9 - however that works
+Another very powerful feature in dm-validations is `validates\_with\_method`.

-The second outstanding feature of Validatable that I’m oh-so-in-love with is `validates\_true\_for`.
-Think of it like overloading `valid?` only capable of the full power of real validations behind it.
+Think of it as like overloading `valid?` only with the full power of real validations still there too.

 Say, for example, you’ve got an Event model that needs to make sure the `end\_date` for the event is greater than the start_date.
 Wouldn’t want to break the laws of physics, so we’d do something like:

     class Event < ActiveRecord::Base
       def valid?
         start_time < end_time
       end
     end

 Yup, it’s pretty simple with ActiveRecord.
 Just toss in our own valid? method and we’re done.
-With DataMapper, things are a touch more complicated, but overall not brutally difficult, and buy you the full power of Validatable validations:
+With DataMapper, things are a touch more complicated, but not difficult, and buy you the full power of dm-validations:

     class Event
       include DataMapper::Resource

       # properties here

-      validates_true_for :start_time, :logic => lambda {
+      validates_with_method :check_times

+      def check_times
-        start_time < end_time
+        if start_time < end_time
-      }
+          return true
+        else
+          return [false, 'End time must be after start time'] end
       end
+    end

 So, a couple of things are going on here.
-First, we’re declaring the check to make sure `start\_time` being less than `end\_time` on the `start\_time` property.
-We could have easily done it on the `end\_time` property as well (take your pick).
-Secondly, we’re passing in a block (lambda) to be called when the check occurs.
-As long as our lambda returns true, we’re golden, the validation passes, and the object can be saved out to the persistence layer.

-Say we want to do much more complicated logic, though.

-    class Event
-      include DataMapper::Resource

-      # properties here

-      scary_validation = lambda do
-        # freakish logic here for particularly complicated
-        # validations.
-      end

-      validates_true_for :start_time, :logic => scary_validation
-    end

-Ruby’s support for closures is so damn-skippy that we can pass blocks of code around, assign them to variables, execute them later, totally forget about them, whatever we want.
-We don’t need to overload a method or anything.

-Plus, we’ve elevated our advanced validation logic into a real Validation which we can then assign to groups, pass around from object to object, what-have-you.
-Had we just stuck this code in an overloaded .valid? method, we wouldn’t get our spiffy Group Validation stuff as well as a few other things that make Validatable so-very-sexy.
+First, we declare that we're going to use our custom validation method `check_times` for the model.
+Then comes the method itself.
+It's a pretty simple method.
+If our `start\_time` is before our `end\_time`, return `true` as we're valid.
+Otherwise, it return an array.
+The first entry in the array is `false`, which lets DataMapper know the validation has failed.
+The second entry is a string, which is added to `@event.errors` so the user has some idea what has gone wrong.

+Of course, this custom validator can also be applied only in certain contexts, just by adding a `:when => [...]` on the `validates_with_method` line.
+This brings us a lot of flexibility, and as we're validating with a ruby method, we can get as complex as we need to specify our behaviour.
+Much nicer than just overriding valid.

 ##### In Conclusion